gazebosim/gz-cmake/tutorials/developing_with_ign-cmake.md

-\page developingwithcmake Developing with Ignition CMake
+\page developingwithcmake Developing with Gazebo CMake

-# Developing with Ignition CMake
+# Developing with Gazebo CMake

-This tutorial documents various tips and strategies for developing with Ignition CMake.
+This tutorial documents various tips and strategies for developing with Gazebo CMake.

 ## Helpful CMake flags

 There are several flags that control the results of the CMake tool.
-Some of these flags are built into CMake, where some are Ignition CMake specific.
+Some of these flags are built into CMake, where some are Gazebo CMake specific.

 All of the following flags may be set as part of an individual CMake invocation.
 Alternatively, the flags may be passed to `colcon` using techniques described later in this document.